Live Webinar for Pediatric Therapists. Complete Both Sessions for 14 Contact Hours (1.4 CEUs)

-- Describe primary factors necessary as foundation to advance oral feeding with infants in NICU and parents actively involved
+- Determine primary factors necessary to advance oral feeding for infants in NICU with primary caregivers actively involved

 - Demonstrate strategies for advancing oral feeding with tube feeding

-- Implement intervention strategies for picky eaters with a range of sensory and behavior-based principles
+- Implement intervention strategies for picky eaters/children on autism spectrum with a range of sensory and behavior principles.

 - Determine strategies to measure intervention/treatment outcomes by time, frequency, and intensity